 3/4 c minced cilantro

-3 small green Thai chiles – I skipped these and there was still a nice gentle heat, from the cayenne
+3 small green Thai chiles – I skipped these and there was still a good amount of heat, from the cayenne

 1 T pumpkin seeds – I skipped these too

 Saute the potatoes in oil for 6-8 minutes until browned and partially cooked.
 Remove to a bowl, leaving the oil behind if possible.

 Saute the onions in the same pan, adding oil if necessary.
 Add the cardamom and cloves and saute until lightly caramelized, about 20 minutes, then remove to the container with your potatoes.

-Saute the lamb in the pan until brown, 5-6 minutes.
+Season the meat and saute it in the pan until brown, 5-6 minutes.
 Add the spices and then the yogurt, 1/4 c at a time.
 The yogurt will turn the stew kind of liquid-y until it cooks off.
 Once the meat/dairy is rather dry, add 2c water and boil.
 Then reduce heat and simmer for about an hour, until the meat is nice and tender.